oweneldridge/audiobook-creator-tts/TEST_SUITE_SUMMARY.md

-# Speechma-API Test Suite - Implementation Summary
+# Audiobook Creator TTS Test Suite - Implementation Summary

 ## Overview

-A comprehensive testing suite has been implemented for the Speechma-API project, providing functional testing with 80%+ coverage target, all external dependencies mocked, and no browser automation testing.
+A comprehensive testing suite has been implemented for the Audiobook Creator TTS project, providing functional testing with 80%+ coverage target, all external dependencies mocked, and no browser automation testing.

 ## Test Structure